-Ravi silently nodded again.
+Ravi silently nodded.
 He let the girl take his place and turned to Uncle Silver.
 The middle-aged man looked ruffled but was still in one piece.
-Ravi made his way towards him.
+Ravi made his way toward him.

 He wasn’t the only one who did.

-The man, however, was a mere seven strides from the exit by then, giving him a nice head-start as he changed gears to a full sprint.
+The man was a mere seven strides from the exit by then, giving him a nice head-start as he changed gears to a full sprint.

-In his hurry, he missed a leg that someone had stuck out before him.
+In his hurry, he completely missed a leg that someone stuck out before him.
 He tripped, stumbling forward, the large bag he’d stolen adding to his woe.
 It unbalanced him further and he fell.
-But he cushioned the fall with the bag and rolled on to his back, jumping to his feet with the efficiency of a martial artist.
-His glare even fiercer now, he turned to get a good look at his oppressor.
+But he managed to cushion the fall with the bag and rolled on to his back, jumping to his feet with the efficiency of a martial artist.
+His glare even fiercer now, he turned to get a good look at the new oppressor.

 Sharmila stood her ground.

 ‘Yes, Dada,’ Sharmila said in her soft voice, but she displayed all the confidence that had failed to show in her mannerisms earlier.

 ‘Sharu!
 How dare you trip an elder?’ the man spat out his words.
 ‘Have you no shame?’

 ‘I didn’t mean to insult you, Dada.
 I just needed to speak to you.
 I know you wouldn’t have stopped otherwise.
 I’m sorry.’
 Even in her apology, she didn’t lose the confidence that she was emanating suddenly.